Sam Woolsey | President

 Pranjal is a third-year Electrical Engineering major and CS + Physics minor from San Jose, California.
 As the team’s Electrical Lead, Pranjal oversees the design and implementation of all electrical systems for GTSR’s solar cars, aiming for reliability and optimization in design and manufacturing.
 Outside of Solar Racing, Pranjal enjoys playing the trombone, hiking, and cooking.

-Cyrus is a third-year Mechanical Engineering student from Dobbs Ferry, NY.
-As mechanical lead, Cyrus is responsible for the design and implementation of all mechanical systems on the GTSR’s solar cars.
-Outside of Solar Racing, Cyrus is an undergraduate researcher for the Shock Tube Advanced Mixing Lab and competes in club track and triathlon.
-In his spare time, he enjoys bouldering, gaming, and participating in GT Flash Mob.
+Alex Abraham is a second year Materials Science and Engineering Major from McLean, VA.
+As mechanical lead, Alex is responsible for the design and implementation of all mechanical systems on the GTSR’s solar cars.
+Outside of Solar Racing, Alex is a research assistant in the High Strain Rate Lab and is a TO at the MILL.
+In his free time, he enjoys cooking, gaming, and bouldering.

 Alexa Hoang | Race Operations Lead